RexLinz/ESPwebIO/README.md

 - raw=pins ... read as is (uint)
 - value=pins ... read scaled value=(raw-offset)*scale (float)\r\n";

+## known issues / ideas for further improvements

+- At the moment some commands simply ignore invalid input instead of returning error codes
+- There is no check of pin numbers or pin capabilities.
+For example some GPIO pins are input only and the ADC could not be used at all pins as well.
+- Create variant accepting connection via serial or other stream (e.g. TCP, UDP)

 ## Revision history

-- V1.3 added analog to digital converter ADC
+- V1.3 added analog to digital converter /ADC
-- V1.2 added digital to analog converters DAC1, DAC2
+- V1.2 added digital to analog converters /DAC1, /DAC2
-- V1.1 added access to Serial (=Serial0), Serial1 and Serial2
+- V1.1 added access to /Serial (=/Serial0), /Serial1 and /Serial2
-- V1.0 access to GPIO
+- V1.0 access to /GPIO